Zint: Manual

 6. Types of symbology

-6.1 One-Dimensional symbols
+6.1 One-Dimensional Symbols

-One-Dimensional Symbols are what most people associate with the term barcode.
+One-dimensional or linear symbols are what most people associate with the term barcode.
 They consist of a number of bars and a number of spaces of differing widths.

 6.1.1 Code 11